sahaja-kanuri/masonry_wall_simulator/README.md

 - There may be a maximum of 3 headers next to each other
 - There may be a maximum of 5 stretchers next to each other

 A brick is slightly more than two times longer than it is deep.
 Say, you have a brick placed with its stretcher (length) facing out.
 To perfectly fit 2 bricks above it with their headers (width) facing out, the total length adds to 2 times the width/depth plus the head joint.
-Therefore, the stretcher length has to be $(2*width + HeadJoint)$.
+Therefore, the stretcher length has to be (2*Width + Head Joint).

 ## Setup